-Paragraph 1(b) recognizes that under the U.S. federal system, States of the United States may, in some instances, treat out-of-State residents and corporations in a different manner than they treat in-State residents and corporations.
-The Treaty provides that the national treatment commitment, with respect the States, means treatment no less favorable than that provided by a State to U.S. out-of-State residents and corporations.
+Paragraph 1(b) recognizes that under the U.S. federal system, States of the United States may, in some instance, treat out-of-State residents and corporations in a difference manner than they treat in-State residents and corporations.
+The Treaty provides that the national treatment committee, with respect to the States, means treatment no less favorable than that provided by a State to U.S. out-of-State residents and corporations.